Requirement to take "all" reasonable steps to prevent sexual harassment

 - Employers will need to ensure that any reforms to NDAs are reflected in their use of settlement agreements and other documentation and that managers are made aware of the law on this.

-- Now is a good time to reminder managers in any event of the need to take care in imposing an NDA; some legal and regulatory restrictions are already in place and it is imperative that NDAs are always approached on a case by case basis in line with the applicable law and regulatory requirements rather than a one size fits all.
+- Now is a good time to remind managers in any event of the need to take care in imposing an NDA; some legal and regulatory restrictions are already in place and it is imperative that NDAs are always approached on a case by case basis in line with the applicable law and regulatory requirements rather than a one size fits all.

 - The proposed reforms highlight the need for employers now, more than ever, to look at their internal culture and processes and how complaints and allegations of harassment and discrimination are dealt with.